wandb/docs/docs/guides/launch/setup_launch_sagemaker.md

 # Set up SageMaker

-The following sections outline the steps required to set up and run jobs on SageMaker with Launch.
+The following sections outline how to configure a launch queue and agent to execute jobs on Amazon SageMaker.

 ## Prerequisites
 Create and make note of the following AWS resources: